trustcharlie/trust-charlie-dickens-blog/content/blog/on-gaming-the-system/index.md

 ###So what’s a boy to do[?](https://www.youtube.com/watch?v=UyOOYn3A_6I)
 How can you win a fight against a system that is smarter more powerful than you?
 Maybe someday I’ll give it a try, but I just don’t feel like deleting everything right now.

   This is where my 7-step plan comes in.
-Don't worry, its tried-and-true, totally scientifically substantiated and *definitely effictive*:
+Don't worry, it's tried-and-true, totally scientifically substantiated and *definitely effective*:

 1. Don’t stop consuming content
 2. Do start watching content *intentionally*: